munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="parse-error-handling">

-We've also removed the temporary handling for `ParseError` exceptions, because it will be handled differently when we add support for additional statement types.
+What about the code we had in here for catching `ParseError` exceptions?
+We'll put better parse error handling in place soon when we add support for additional statement types.

 </aside>